The 21 Best Motorhome Routes in the UK for an Amazing Adventure!

 Pretty Penzance and the splendid St. Michael’s Mount, accessible on foot when the tide is out, are all within a few miles if each other and well worth a visit.

-Stay at Trevedra Farm Campsite for a back to nature feel, great beach access and a warm welcome for motorhome travellers from the farm owners.
+Stay at Trevedra Farm Campsite for a back-to-nature feel, great beach access and a warm welcome for motorhome travellers from the farm owners.

 RELATED POST: Cornwall Road Trip: The Best Itinerary, Map & Tips